frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/work-order.md

 # Work Order

 <img class="screenshot" alt="Work Order" src="{{docs_base_url}}/assets/img/manufacturing/manufacturing-flow.png">
-A Work Order (also known as a Work Order) is a document that is given to the manufacturing shop floor by the Production Planner as a signal to produce a certain quantity of a certain Item.
+A Work Order is a document that is given to the manufacturing shop floor by the Production Planner as a signal to produce a certain quantity of a certain Item.
 The Work Order also helps to generate the material requirements (Stock Entry) for the Item to be produced from its